 - Are/were in an intimate relationship for a significant period of time.

 You may still be able to apply for an Occupation order if you do not have a legal entitlement to occupy the property.
-If you are financially eligible you will qualify for Legal Aid – please see our page on Legal Aid.
-When you contact our Family Law Team at Ashmans Solicitors, we will complete all of the necessary court forms and then get a Court date listed for you.
+If you are financially eligible you will qualify for Legal Aid.
+Please see our page on Legal Aid.
+When you contact our Family Law Team at Ashmans Solicitors.
+We will complete all of the necessary court forms.
+Then get a Court date listed for you.
 In emergency situations it may be possible to make an application to the Court within 24 hours of receiving instructions.

 Related : Parental Responsibility